 The word “Tantra” in the Sanskrit-English Dictionary means the leading, principal, or essential part, a system or framework, a doctrine, rule, theory, scientific work, or a class of works teaching magical and mystical formularies.
-Tantra is usually not associated with the Rigveda, although it is a key feature.
-The Rigveda is the teaching of the Superintendent of Schools, and is not about magical and mystical formularies, but a system for humans to be happy upon the earth, a way to live in peace for attaining a state of Heavenly Bliss.
+Tantra is usually not associated with the Ṛigveda, although it is a key feature.
+The Rigveda is the teaching of the Superintendent of Schools, and is not about magical and mystical formularies, but a system for humans to be happy upon the earth, a way to live in peace and attaining a state of heavenly bliss.

 Another feature of Tantra is the correlation between macrocosm and microcosm, heaven and earth.
 Heaven and earth are outside of us for a place to exist and aspire to, and inside of us.
 The body has a limited lifetime, but the “I” will go on to be reborn with a new skin.
-The merry-go-round of life is called a chakra, in Sanskrit the word is written as “cakra” and it means a circle or a cycle.
+The merry-go-round of life is a chakra, or cakra Sanskrit, and it means a circle or a cycle.

-In the literature you will find reference to five, seven, or more chakras located in the human body.
-They are referred to as mystical circles and are areas of greater psychic nerve ganglia than elsewhere in the body.
+In the literature, you will find reference to five, seven, or more chakras located in the human body.
+These are mystical circles and are areas of greater psychic nerve ganglia than elsewhere in the body.
 The most prevalent theory is that seven chakras connect to a psychic channel in the backbone, the first chakra being located at the base of the torso and the seventh at the crown of the head.

 The name given to the first chakra in the literature is Muladhara, or Mū́lâdhāra, and the Sanskrit-English Dictionary says it is a mystical circle situated above the generative organs, at the navel.
-The word Mū́la means foundation, or the first, and dhāra means holding or supporting, and according to the Sacred Text, a foundational practice is holding to the breath within the navel.
-In the literature you will find that the location and number of chakras vary, how they look, what they do and so on.
+The word Mū́la means a foundation or the first and dhāra means holding or supporting, and according to the Sacred Text, a foundational practice is holding the breath within the navel.
+In the literature, you will find that the location and number of chakras vary, how they look, what they do and so on.
 There are many books on the subject with many differences of opinion.
-It is a difficult subject to come to grips with because they are not physical structures, but psychic and cannot be seen with the physical eyes.
+It is a difficult subject to come to grips with because they are not physical structures, but psychic and not seen with the physical eyes.